Jamill Kelly: Early life

 Kelly was born in Atwater, California, where he attended Atwater High School.
 He placed fourth in the California state wrestling tournament as a senior.
-Kelly spent one year at Lassen Community College before transferring to Oklahoma State University, where he became a three-time letter winner and two-time NCAA qualifier.
+Kelly spent one year at Lassen Community College, before transferring to Oklahoma State University, where he became a three-time letter winner and two-time NCAA qualifier.

 2004 Olympics

 Although he never won a high school state title or a college national title, Kelly won the 2004 USA Nationals and US Olympic trials at 66 kg (145.5 lbs) to represent the United States at the 2004 Summer Olympics.
 After winning both pool matches by a 3-0 score, he defeated eventual bronze medalist Makhach Murtazaliev of Russia in the semifinal, 3-1.
 In the gold medal match, Kelly faced Ukrainian Elbrus Tedeyev.
 Tedeyev would win the gold by a 3-1 score, with Kelly finishing as an Olympic silver medalist.

 Coaching career

-Up until August 2010 he was the head coach of Dallas Dynamite Wrestling Club in Dallas, Texas.
+In 2007, Kelly served as a coach at Harvard, helping the program to their highest ever NCAA team finish.
+From 2007 to 2010, he was the head coach of Dallas Dynamite Wrestling Club in Dallas, Texas.
+He coached at Cal Poly from 2011 to 2012, where he helped Borislav Novachkov to an NCAA All-American finish.
+He then served as a coach at NC State from 2012 to 2014, where he helped Nick Gwiazdowski win an NCAA championship.

 In 2015, he became a guest wrestling coach for Daniel Cormier, Luke Rockhold and Cain Velasquez, all from the American Kickboxing Academy.

-Kelly has coached at Cal Poly and NC State University, and was an Associate Head Wrestling Coach at Stanford University.
-Kelly coached at Arizona State University from May 2018 until March 2020.
-In October 2020, Kelly was named as an assistant coach at UNC-Chapel Hill.
+From 2014 to 2018, Kelly served as an associate head coach at Stanford.
+He then served as an assistant coach at Arizona State from 2018 to 2020, where Zahid Valencia won an NCAA championship, before serving as an assistant coach at UNC Chapel Hill from 2020 to 2023, where he helped guide Austin O'Connor to two NCAA championships.

+Kelly came back to NC State in 2025, where he serves as a coach for the Wolfpack RTC.
+In 2025, he helped assist with Trent Hidlay winning a World Championship, the first wrestler from NC State to do so.